Alkesst/pytelbot/README.md

 ```

-For example, the command /start, is associated with BotActions.start
+For example, the command /start, is associated with BotActions.start() method.
 ```python
     updater.dispatcher.add_handler(CommandHandler('start'), BotActions.start)
 ```
-And, in your telegram chat, you'll see something like this:
+If you use the command /start in a chat you will see something like this:

 ```
     Hola, mundo!